 The earth-toned walls of the museum hold exhibits representing California Indian culture statewide.

 "That's a very diverse culture with more than 150 tribes," Myers-Lim says.
 "We interpret things that are shared among those tribes."

-On a recent visit, one room of the museum displayed "Precious Cargo," an exhibit examining California Indian cradle baskets and childbirth traditions.
+On a recent visit, one room of the museum displayed "Precious Cargo," an exhibit examining California Indian cradle baskets and childbirth traditions (pictured at top).
 In the days of hunting and gathering, cradle baskets were practical, giving mothers a way to carry their infants and keep them safe.